metamath/lamp-guide/docs/11/index.md

    until the goal is completely proven.
    You can create the proof backwards from the goal, forwards towards the goal, or in whatever other order makes sense to you.
-5. Copy the compressed proof of the goal into the clipboard.
-   You can do this by selecting the green checkmark next to the goal to show the compressed proof, then press the copy button.
+5. Get the final results using "Show completed proof".
    You'd typically copy the compressed proof text into a Metamath database (which is a text file).

 Throughout metamath-lamp there are various tooltips.
-So if you use a mouse and hover over an interactive item, in most cases the tool will provide a brief explanation of what that item does.
+So if you use a mouse and hover over an interactive item, the tool will often provide a brief explanation.
 You don't need to memorize this guide.

-We'll use the term "click" a general term to mean either a click with the left mouse button *or* a tap on a touchscreen.
+We use the term "click" to mean a click with the left mouse button *or* a tap on a touchscreen.
 A short click (or short tap) lets you reveal information, toggle a display, or select some information.
 "Press" means pressing and releasing a key or clicking on a button.